-Dane Fishburn Paramedic Program Director Plainfield Campus Email: dane.fishburn@ucc.edu Office: 908-412-3551
+Scot Phelps Paramedic Program Director Plainfield Campus scot.phelps@ucc.edu Phone: 908-412-3551

 Prospective students must meet the following requirements to be accepted into the degree program:

 - Have a current New Jersey EMT and Health Care Provider CPR certification. - Have a New Jersey Driver's License with clean record. - Obtain the age of 18 by the first day of Paramedic I.